aiden-wenzel/EECS_280_Lecture_Notes/lec_1_machine_model.md

 int main() {
     int a = 2; // a initialized to 2
     int b = 7; // b initialized to 7
-    void swap(a, b); //
+    swap(a, b); //
 }
 ```
-- x and y are now references to the values passed into the functions
+- `x` and `y` are now reference variables to integers.
+They are not new variables but are instead aliases for the variables that will be passed to the function.